brettbaisley/aswa-gatsby-blog/content/blog/its-been-a-while.md

  My last post was in 2022.
 We are more than a quarter into 2023, so I thought I better write something.
 So here I am, trying to see if I can do this completely on an iPad.
 Safari is the web browser, GitHub.dev is the editor, amd a whole lot of trial and error to get to this point.

- Two big issues so far into this little experiment.
+ Three big issues so far into this little experiment.

  1. The actual cursor, where the letters are appearing as I type, are about 8 characters behind where the blinking cursor is.
 This is making it rather difficult to move around to fix typos.